 The Occupational Therapy Department is excited to announce it has received approval from the American Council for Occupational Therapy Education (ACOTE) to begin admitting students to an entry-level Master of Science in Occupational Therapy degree.
-This new program builds upon the curriculum in place during the 2012 re-accreditation of the program by ACOTE.
+This new program builds upon the curriculum for the 5 year BSHS and MSOT track.
 The entry-level MSOT degree is specifically designed to enable students who possess a baccalaureate degree to learn the knowledge, skills and values to become a successful entry-level professional occupational therapists.
 The design of the curriculum is firmly embedded in the mission of Alvernia University and the values of American Occupational Therapy Association.
 These create a foundation for values-centered learning that enables graduates to serve others and adopt positions of ethical leadership.

-The occupational therapy curriculum is based on an understanding of occupation, client-centered, evidence-based, clinical reasoning, and the ideology underlying the Occupational Therapy Practice Framework: Domains and Process, second edition, which describes the profession’s unique focus on, and use of, occupation to enable individuals to participate in lives that hold meaning to them.
-Graduates will develop a broad perspective in the use of occupation to solve problems for various conditions that interfere with the quality of life for individuals, groups, communities, and populations.
-Interdisciplinary coursework create opportunities to discuss issues from multiple perspectives and broaden the process of learning.
-Five threads weave throughout the curriculum:
+The occupational therapy curriculum is based on an understanding of occupation, client centered, evidence-based, clinical reasoning, and the ideology underlying the Occupational Therapy Framework: Domains and Process, third edition (AOTA, 2014), which describes the profession's unique focus on, and use of, occupation to enable individuals to participate in lives that hold meaning to them.
+Graduates will develop a broad perspective in the use of occupation to solve problems for various conditions that interfere with the quality of life and individuals, groups, communities, and populations.

 The capstone experience for the entry-level MSOT is the completion of a research project to address a problem related to occupational science or participation, practice or service delivery, or education.
 By completing the research project students demonstrate proficiency in ethical research, and the ability to identify, evaluate, collect and use evidence.
 A written report and oral presentation of the research findings demonstrates the integration of a professional identity as a master’s level occupational therapists.